 Door County Wine Trail: There are eight wineries on Wisconsin's popular peninsula on Lake Michigan, from Algoma to Fish Creek.

-Wisconsin River Valley: This isn't an official trail, but it's fun to visit the vineyards along the Wisconsin River Valley, from Spurgeon and Weggy near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.
+Wisconsin River Valley: This isn't an official trail, but it's fun to visit the vineyards along the Wisconsin River Valley, from Spurgeon and Wild Hills near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.

-Southeast Michigan Pioneer Wine Trail: Nine wineries occupy the hills between Ann Arbor, Lansing and Battle Creek.
+Southeast Michigan Pioneer Wine Trail: Five wineries occupy the hills between Ann Arbor, Lansing and Battle Creek.

-Lake Michigan Shore Wine Trail: Twenty-one vineyards and tasting rooms are in the wine country between Saugatuck, Kalamazoo and New Buffalo in southwest Michigan.
+Lake Michigan Shore Wine Trail: Fifteen vineyards and tasting rooms are in the wine country between Saugatuck, Kalamazoo and New Buffalo in southwest Michigan.